kk7nc/Text_Classification/README.rst

 Decision Tree
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 One of earlier classification algorithm for text and data mining is decision tree.
-Decision tree classifiers (DTC's) are used successfully in many diverse areas for classification.
+Decision tree classifiers (DTC's) are used successfully in many diverse areas of classification.
 The structure of this technique is a hierarchical decomposition of the data space (only train dataset).
 Decision tree as classification task is introduced by `D. Morgan <http://www.aclweb.org/anthology/P95-1037>`__ and developed by `JR. Quinlan <https://courses.cs.ut.ee/2009/bayesian-networks/extras/quinlan1986.pdf>`__.
-The main idea is creating tree based on attribute for categorized data points, but main challenge of decision tree is which attribute or feature could be in parents' level and which one should be in child level. for solving this problem, `De Mantaras <https://link.springer.com/article/10.1023/A:1022694001379>`__ introduced statistical modeling for feature selection in tree.
+The main idea is creating trees based on attributes of the data points, but the challenge is determining which attribute should be in parent level and which one should be in child level.
+To solve this problem, `De Mantaras <https://link.springer.com/article/10.1023/A:1022694001379>`__ introduced statistical modeling for feature selection in tree.

 .. code:: python